jsdrupal/drupal-admin-ui/README.md

 ## Developing

 - Ensure you have [Node 8](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed.
-- Make sure the webserver for Drupal is started with `composer run-script start`
+- Make sure the webserver for Drupal is started with `composer start`
-- Run `composer run-script devify`.
+- Run `composer devify`.
 You will now have a checkout of this repo in `drupal-admin-ui`.
 It will also symlink the bundled production app to `docroot/vfancy`, and the support module to `docroot/modules/contrib`.
 - Edit `drupal-admin-ui/.env.local` and add in the URL for your currently running Drupal installation